mcarlos137/web3_solana_raydium/README.md

 # Web3 Solana Raydium

-Web3 Gateway is a REST API that exposes connections to various blockchains (wallet, node & chain interaction) and decentralized exchanges (pricing, trading & liquidity provision).
+Web3 Solana Raydium is a REST API that exposes connections to various blockchains (wallet, node & chain interaction) and decentralized exchanges (pricing, trading & liquidity provision).
 It is written in Typescript and takes advantage of existing blockchain and DEX SDKs.
 The advantage of using gateway is it provideds a programming language agnostic approach to interacting with blockchains and DEXs.

 ## Installation from source